coolapso/prometheus-youtube-exporter/README.md

         coolapso/youtube-exporter
 ```

+## Troubleshooting

+### Exporter reports broadcast is offline even when it is actively broacasting

+Make sure you have the option: "Unlist live replay once stream ends" Turned off when you start the live stream, Youtube API returns different values than expected when this setting is turnned on.
+More details on [issue #19](https://github.com/coolapso/prometheus-youtube-exporter/issues/19)

 # Contributions

 Improvements and suggestions are always welcome.
 Feel free to check for any open issues, or open a new issue or pull request.